Chloe Cole: Lawsuit

-The suit claims that Cole's care included "off label" treatment and "amounted to medical experimentation."
+According to the lawsuit, Cole's care included "off label" treatment and "amounted to medical experimentation."
 According to the suit, Cole was not given adequate information to provide informed consent to her hormone therapy and later developed joint pain, weak bone density, and ongoing urinary tract infections.
-Cole claims that doctors didn't inform her or other parents of alternative, less invasive treatments like psychiatric care and that they told her that her gender dysphoria would "never resolve unless she chemically/surgically transitioned”.
+Cole says that doctors did not inform her parents (or other parents) of alternative, less invasive treatments like psychiatric care, and that they told her that her gender dysphoria would "never resolve unless she chemically and surgically transitioned".
 The case is the second known lawsuit filed in the United States on this topic; Camille Kiefel, a 32-year-old woman, filed a similar case in Multnomah County, Oregon, in 2022.

-Erin Allday, writing for the San Francisco Chronicle, described Cole's case as a "political touchstone for conservative groups pushing against transgender rights and access to gender-affirming care for young people."

-The Economist opined that, should detransitioning suits such as Cole's be successful, insurers could come to regard gender transition treatments as a liability, which would raise the treatment costs and make providers more careful about advertising; it added that, if the facts of the case were as claimed, it could give pro-transitioning activists cause for reflection on how care is currently provided.
+The San Francisco Chronicle described Cole's case as a "political touchstone for conservative groups pushing against transgender rights and access to gender-affirming care for young people."
+The Economist opined that, should detransitioning suits such as Cole's be successful, insurers could come to regard gender transition treatments as a liability, which would raise the treatment costs and make providers more careful about advertising; it added that, if the facts of the case were as claimed, that could cause rethinking of how care is currently provided.